-- 4. In the Tools toolbar, select the Transform tool or press Shift + T. - 5.
-In the Tools toolbar, if Animate Off or Animate Onion Skin Range mode is selected, click on it to open the Animate pop-up menu and select Animate Current Frame. - 6.
-Do one of the following: - In the Camera or Timeline view, select one of the drawing layers linked to the deformation chain you want to animate. - In the Timeline view, select any part of the deformation chain you want to animate. - 7.
-In the Deformation toolbar, click the 😽 Show the Selected Deformation Chain and Hide All Others button.
+- 6. In the Tools toolbar, select the Transform tool or press Shift + T. - 7.
+In the Tools toolbar, if $\frac{4}{5}$ Animate Off or $\frac{4}{5}$ Animate Onion Skin Range mode is selected, click on it to open the Animate pop-up menu and select $\frac{4}{5}$ Animate Current Frame. - 8.
+Do one of the following: - In the Camera or Timeline view, select one of the drawing layers linked to the deformation chain you want to animate. - In the Timeline view, select any part of the deformation chain you want to animate. - 9.
+In the Deformation toolbar, either: - Click the Show the Selected Deformation Chain and Hide All Others button to show the selected element's deformation chain and hide any other deformation chain that is currently displayed. - Click the Show Selected Deformers button to show the selected element's deformation chain along with any other deformation chain that is currently displayed.

 The selected deformation controls appear in the Camera view.
-If other deformations were displayed, they are now hidden.

-- 8. In the Camera view, do the following: - To rotate the whole limb, click and drag on the first bone.
+- 10. In the Camera view, do the following: - To rotate the whole limb, click and drag on the first bone.
 This will rotate the first bone and all subsequent bones.